Indian Institute of Management Lucknow

-The Indian Institute of Management Lucknow (abbreviated IIM-Lucknow or IIML) is a public business school in Lucknow, Uttar Pradesh, India.
-It was established in 1984 as the fourth Indian Institute of Management (IIM) by the Government of India.
-IIM Lucknow offers post-graduate diploma, fellowship and executive programs in management.
-It is recognised as an "Institution of Excellence" by India's Ministry of Human Resource Development.
-IIM Lucknow serves as the mentor institution for the newly established IIM Jammu, IIM Rohtak and IIM Kashipur.
-It also served as a mentor institute to IIM Sirmaur till 2018.
+The Indian Institute of Management Lucknow (IIM Lucknow or IIML) is a public business school in Lucknow, Uttar Pradesh, India.
+Established in 1984, it is the fourth of the Indian Institutes of Management and was declared an Institute of National Importance under the Indian Institutes of Management Act, 2017.

+The institute was established by the Government of India.
+In 2005 it opened a second campus at Noida for executive education, becoming the first IIM to do so.
+It offers a two-year Master of Business Administration along with executive and doctoral programmes.
+Admission to the flagship MBA is through the Common Admission Test.

 The institute is on a 200-acre site in the northern outskirts of Lucknow.
 It also has a second campus on a 20-acre site at Noida exclusively for one year full-time MBA program (IPMX), Two-year PGP in Sustainable Management and Two-year PGP for working executive and executive education.
 The admission for the two-year PGP and fellowship programmes is done through Common Admission Test (CAT), while GMAT score is used for International Programme in Management for Executives, a one-year full-time residential programme equivalent to an MBA program, while admission to the Two-year PGP for working executive program is done based on GMAT score or a competitive written examination conducted by IIM Lucknow.
 The shortlisted candidates based on GMAT or the written examination go through the Writing Ability Test and Personal Interview (WAT & PI) to get final selection.
 The programs are accredited by the global accreditation body AMBA, EQUIS and AACSB.
 The institute, therefore, has a triple crown accreditation.
 The institute has tie-ups with 24 leading B-schools across the world for student exchange.
 A number of b-competitions, cultural and sports events are organised by various clubs, academic interest groups and committees throughout the year.